 More about the interview with Dr. Meaghan Kirschling

-As a society, we see the effects of poor diet at a younger and younger age.
+As a society, we see the effects of a poor diet at a younger and younger age.
 Let’s look at the stats and information put out by the government, and then let’s talk about how one of our recent podcast guests, Kathryn Kemp Guylay, is changing the way that families and teachers approach childhood nutrition with her new book Give It a Go, Eat a Rainbow that focuses on making healthy dietary choices easy and fun.

 Let’s first look at the eating behaviors of most kids

-- Most U.S. youth consumes less than the recommended amounts of vegetables, fruits, whole-grains, dairy products and oils.
+- Most U.S. youth consumes less than the recommended amounts of vegetables, fruits, whole-grains, dairy products, and oils.

 - And according to recent data, 91% of Americans don’t eat the daily recommendation of vegetables.